 Designing, testing and implementing widespread use of text-messages to signpost people to weight-management services across the East of England.

 Cancer causes one in six deaths worldwide.
 Changing health behaviours, such as dietary intake, alcohol consumption, tobacco use and physical activity can prevent almost 40% of cancers.
-However, there are barriers to implementing behaviour change interventions.
+However, there are barriers to implementing effective interventions that support behaviour change.

 The eSign study will use text-messages to signpost people to weight-management services across the East of England.
-By delivering behaviour change support in more efficient and effective ways, electronic signposting (e-signposting) could help prevent cancer and cancer disparities.
+People who may benefit from weight-management services will be identified through hospital and GP electronic health records.
+By raising awareness of behaviour change support in more effective ways, electronic signposting (e-signposting) could improve the reach of services and ultimately prevent cancer and cancer disparities.

 We will: